AntonNeld/my-ai-playground/README.md

 ```

 The server does not need to be running for this.
 There is no CI, I just try to remember doing it before committing.

-## Creating new maps

-Create a new map using Tiled.
-Each type of object should have its own layer, with a custom property `Type` signifying what it is.